TLP:CLEAR

 iptables -A INPUT -p tcp --dport 6379 ! -s 127.0.0.1 -j DROP

 Data collected by a distributed honeypot fleet running custom protocol lures that emulate exposed Redis instances.
-All Redis commands — including both valid RESP-protocol commands and invalid binary frames — were captured at the application layer and ingested into a time-series database.
+All Redis commands — including both valid RESP-protocol commands and invalid binary frames — were captured at the application layer and ingested into Postgres.
 Command frequencies, source IP correlation, and attack pattern clustering were performed offline to identify the three distinct attack patterns documented in this report.
+Figures in this report cover the redis.command and redis.unknown_verb eventids only (i.e. sessions that sent at least one parseable verb); bare TCP connects/port-scans against the lure that never send a command are excluded from all counts and IP totals above.